Laudizen King Banner gathered along the way

 Breakfast in Pahrump

-We drove into Pahrump, Nevada, late on a Sunday morning after a few days in Vegas.
-The October sky was clear and bright; the mountains in the distance sharp against the sky.
-We were heading for Death Valley to explore some canyons.
-We gassed up the car and went into a casino for breakfast.
-We found the cafe and grabbed a table in the non-smoking section.
-No real difference exists between smoking and non-smoking, just ashtrays and a few feet of distance separating the two sections.
+We drove into Pahrump, Nevada, late on a Sunday morning after spending a few days in Vegas at the casinos.
+The October sky was clear and bright and the distant mountains were sharp against the horizon.
+My wife and I were on our way to Death Valley to explore some canyons and enjoy the vastness of the desert park.
+I gassed up the car and we went into a small casino in search of breakfast.
+After a few moments, our eyes adjusted to the darkness and we found the cafe where we grabbed a table in the non-smoking section, one with no ashtrays.
 Shirley and I ordered waffles and coffee and settled back in our chairs.

-On the other side of the cafe, a small group caught my attention.
-At one end of a long table sat a young Marine Private in his dress blues; the white hat with its patent leather black brim resting on a chair beside him.
-He seemed so terribly young to be wearing a dress blue.
+On the other side of the cafe, a small group of diners caught my attention.
+At one end of a long table sat a young Marine Private in his dress blue uniform, the white hat with its patent leather black brim resting on a chair beside him.
+He seemed so terribly young to be wearing a dress uniform.
 He was quiet and absorbed in the breakfast in front of him.
-At the far end of the table sat a large older woman wearing a huge sweatshirt, smoking as she leaned back in her chair, knocking her ashes off in the detritus of her breakfast that sat on the plate in front of her.
+At the far end of the table sat a large older woman wearing a huge sweatshirt.
+She sat at the table and smoked, dropping her cigarette ashes on the detritus of breakfast that sat on the plate in front of her.
 I took her to be the Marine's mother.
-On one side of the table sat a young couple totally engaged with each other, eyeing and touching one another without a care in the world.
+A young couple sat on one side of the table and they seemed totally engaged with each other, eyeing and touching one another without a care in the world.
 Across from them, a young woman sat and busied herself with a small child strapped into a stroller.
-There was a sense of aloofness around this group, and no conversation.
+The group at the table had a sense of aloofness and distraction about them; there was no conversation.

 I tried to imagine what this breakfast was about, here in this sad casino on an October morning.
-I could not remember seeing such a low ranking Marine (especially someone as young as this) in dress blues.
-I wondered about the reason behind this gathering.
+I could not remember seeing such a low ranking Marine, especially someone as young as this, in a dress blue uniform.
 I did not think they were together for a wedding, as the casual dress of everyone else did not mesh with the occasion.
-Was it a sendoff for this young man?
+Was this a sendoff for this young man?
 On the other hand, could they have been at a funeral, the funeral of a friend perhaps.
-The young mother tended to her baby, the couple wanted to be somewhere else alone, Mom smoked and had nothing to say, the casino slot machines hummed away in the background.
+The young mother tended to her baby and the couple wanted to be somewhere else alone.
+The Mom smoked and had nothing to say while the casino’s slot machines hummed away in the background.

-I wondered where the young Marine would be in forty years, whether or not he would be alive.
-I wondered if he might, as an old man, see a young fresh faced soldier at breakfast one morning, and if the sight of that soldier might send his mind back through the years to visit this breakfast here today, this silent breakfast in Pahrump, Nevada?
+I thought about this young Marine and reflected on where he would be in forty years, whether or not he would still be alive.
+I wondered if he might, as an old man, see a young fresh faced soldier at breakfast one morning, and if the sight of that soldier would send his mind back through the years to revisit this breakfast here today, this silent breakfast in Pahrump, Nevada.